thekevinscott/UpscalerJS/examples/tensors/README.md

 :::

-Next, read about some performance optimizations you can take to squeeze the most performance out of UpscalerJS in the browser.
+Next, read about some performance optimizations we can take to squeeze the most performance out of UpscalerJS in the browser.